Learn

 A will without a trust is probably sufficient if your situation checks these boxes:

-Even in these cases, a will is essential; especially if you have minor children.
+Even in these cases, a will matters; especially if you have minor children.
 The will names their guardian, which no other document can do.

 A living trust becomes important; sometimes essential — in these situations: